jules2689/trudeau/docs/2020-04-17/post_news.md

 Thank you very much, Chrystia.
-In every industry and sector, companies are stepping up to lend a hand wherever possible.[speaking french](voice of translator):Minister Bains.
+In every industry and sector, companies are stepping up to lend a hand wherever possible.(voice of translator):Minister Bains.
 Companies are coming and helpingpeople as much as they can.[end of translation]canadian businesses and highlyskilled innovators that we willhelp in this period ofuncertainty.
 You know, during the normalcourse of things, one of theimportant roles of government isproviding economic support tohigh potential innovative firms in the early stages ofdevelopment.
 Especially in a country likecanada where science andinnovation are our strengths.